MikkelSchubert/adapterremoval/docs/manpage.rst

 	If --collapsed is set, contains overlapping mate-pairs which have been merged into a single read.
 This does not include which have subsequently been trimmed due to low-quality or ambiguous nucleotides.
 Default filename is 'basename.collapsed'

-.. option:: --outputcollapsedtruncated file

-	Collapsed reads (see --outputcollapsed) which were trimmed due the presence of low-quality or ambiguous nucleotides.
-Default filename is 'basename.collapsed.truncated'.

 .. option:: --discarded file

 	Contains reads discarded due to the --minlength, --maxlength or --maxns options.
 Default filename is 'basename.discarded'.